-The pension funding ratio compares the actuarial fair value of the pension plan's assets to the actuarial accrued liability for pension benefits.
-A percentage less than 100% indicates the plan is underfunded at the valuation date.

-At September 30, 2007, Palau's pension plan assets were 50% of the accrued pension benefit liability, indicating the plan was half funded at the last valuation date.
+- The pension funding ratio compares the actuarial fair value of the pension plan's assets to the actuarial accrued liability for pension benefits.
+A percentage less than 100% indicates the plan is underfunded at the valuation date. - At September 30, 2008, Palau's pension plan assets were 45% of the accrued pension benefit liability, indicating the plan was less than half funded at the last valuation date, and a decline in the ratio from the last actuarial valuation.